swiftlang/swift-package-manager/Documentation/Usage.md

 `Package.resolved` resolved versions file, and issuing an error if the graph cannot be resolved.
 For packages which have previously resolved versions recorded in the `Package.resolved` file, the resolve command will resolve to those versions as long as they are still eligible.
-If the resolved versions file changes (e.g.  because a teammate pushed a new version of the file) the next resolve command will update packages to match that file.
+If the resolved version's file changes (e.g., because a teammate pushed a new version of the file) the next resolve command will update packages to match that file.
 After a successful resolve command, the checked out versions of all dependencies and the versions recorded in the resolved versions file will match.
 In most cases the resolve command will perform no changes unless the `Package.swift` manifest or `Package.resolved` file have changed.

-Most SwiftPM commands will implicitly invoke the swift package resolve functionality before running, and will cancel with an error if dependencies cannot be resolved.
+Most SwiftPM commands will implicitly invoke the `swift package resolve` functionality before running, and will cancel with an error if dependencies cannot be resolved.

-## Swift Tools Version
+## Setting the Swift Tools Version

-The tools version declares the minimum version of the Swift tools required to use the package, determines what version of the PackageDescription API should be used in the Package.swift manifest, and determines which Swift language compatibility version should be used to parse the Package.swift manifest.
+The tools version declares the minimum version of the Swift tools required to use the package, determines what version of the PackageDescription API should be used in the `Package.swift` manifest, and determines which Swift language compatibility version should be used to parse the `Package.swift` manifest.

 When resolving package dependencies, if the version of a dependency that would normally be chosen specifies a Swift tools version which is greater than the